-Our Shelter Mentoring Program is a multi-phase program of 36 months, constituting a committed relationship between a Start-up agency (the “Mentee”) and the Institute.
+Our Shelter Mentorship Program is a multi-phase program, constituting a committed relationship between a Start-up agency (the “Mentee”) and the Institute.
 Our shared goal is the launch of a sustainable and credible shelter program in its location, that responds to the unique demographic, cultural, and victimization factors for that area.

 Garden Gate Ranch